• December 22, 2024

-- Declining imports of face mask ...
+Declining imports of face masks in 2022

 Singaporeans will no longer be required to wear masks except on public transportation and in healthcare facilities beginning next Monday (Aug 29).
 The authorities announced details on Wednesday after Prime Minister Lee Hsien Loong said during his National Day Rally speech that COVID-19 rules on wearing masks will be eased.